 Sarah N. Lang, Ph.D.

-Dr. Sarah N. Lang is an Assistant Professor in the Department of Human Sciences, Program Director for the Virtual Lab School project at The Ohio State University and a Faculty Affiliate for the Center for Education and Training for Employment and the Crane Center for Early Childhood Research and Policy.
+Dr. Sarah N. Lang is an Associate Professor in the Department of Human Sciences, Program Director for the Virtual Lab School project at The Ohio State University and a Faculty Affiliate for the Center for Education and Training for Employment and the Crane Center for Early Childhood Research and Policy.